Many states are changing driver's license and identification card designs in next two years - which will make it a struggle to recognize fake ID's

 - West Virginia

-Once January 22, 2018 arrives, residents from states (and territories) that are noncompliant with Real ID regulations and have not been granted an extension until October 10, 2018 will need to use a Federally-accepted identity document, such as a passport, to board an airplane.
+Once October 10, 2018 arrives, residents from states and territories that are noncompliant with Real ID regulations and have not been granted an extension will need to use a Federally-accepted identity document, such as a passport, to board an airplane.

 To be clear: You can always use federally-issued identification instead of your driver's license to board an airplane for domestic air travel, but if your state is not compliant by the deadlines mentioned above, using federally-issued identification will be your only option at that point.